jkueh/airbnb-trip-planner/README.md

 Make data-driven decisions about your trip today!

+...
+And use this script responsibly.
+Please.
+You don't want to be single-handedly responsible for this tool disappearing, and/or bringing AirBnB down for everyone.

 ## Requirements

   * `go`, or `docker` installed in your path - See below for details
   * An internet connection
-  * A configured 'trip file'
+  * A configured 'trip file', e.g. `my_trip.yml`

 ## Usage